ShipperGuide Blog

 Written by ShipperGuide Team | December 17, 2025 - 3:52 PM

-Less-than-truckload (LTL) shipping is a freight method where multiple shippers share space in the same trailer.
-Instead of paying for a full truck, you only pay for the portion of space and weight your shipment uses.
-For example, a shipper moving three to six pallets to a distribution center can save significantly by sharing a trailer with other nearby shipments.
+Less-than-truckload (LTL) shipping is a freight method where multiple shippers share space in the same trailer, each paying only for the portion of space and weight their shipment uses.

-With increased competitiveness and pressure to optimize transportation costs, understanding how LTL shipping works is crucial.
+With increased competitiveness and pressure to optimize transportation costs, knowing how to secure and evaluate a less than truckload quote is crucial.
 This guide breaks down the main benefits and requirements of less-than-truckload transportation.

 LTL Shipping Benefits